 - Know how to help community members complete deportation defense plans and packets

-- Obtain the skills to assist community members applying for status change or citizenship at a pro se legal clinic
+- Learn how to assist community members applying for status change or citizenship at a pro se legal clinic

 - Gain valuable leadership and employment skills